How Do I Choose My Company Name? (2021 Update)

-When choosing your company name, you need to think carefully – there are specific legal issues to consider before you move forward.
-You will need to register your company name with the Australian Securities and Investments Commission (ASIC) and to fulfill certain requirements.
+To choose a company name, you need to think carefully.
+There are specific legal issues to consider before you move forward.
+You will need to register your company name with the Australian Securities and Investments Commission (ASIC) and to meet certain standards.
 By taking into account all the relevant factors, you can identify the right company name.

 How is a company name different from a business name?

 It is important to note that a company name is not the same as a business name (trading name).
 A company name is a legal name such as ‘LawPath Operations Pty Ltd’, which appears on all official documents and legal papers.
 A company name can be different to your business name, examples include sole traders using their own name or the company name showing the name of a partnership, a private company or an incorporated association.
 A business name is what you are know by customers, such as ‘LawPath’.
 When choosing a company name you do not have to use your business name.
 For more information see our blog post ‘what is the difference between a business name and a company name’.

 First of all, it is necessary to determine if your company name is accessible.
 ASIC’s Identical Names Check facility, can help to confirm whether the name is available for registration and not already taken.
 Some key rules set by ASIC for a company name include:

 - Certain exceptions for registering a company name identical to an already existing company.

 - The ability to reserve a name.